 The goal of this procedure is to remove all of the diseased tissue and obliterate the cleft with an off-midline flap creation.
 Prior to incision, a local anesthetic is injected surrounding the operative field and an elliptical incision is made.
 The incision comes as close to midline as possible on the affected side and carries out laterally on the affected side in order to encompass all of the diseased tissue.
 For this particular procedure, the midline incision was moved slightly laterally in anticipation of scar tissue being present and interfering with the dissection.
 Hemostasis is critical throughout the entire procedure, as the highly vascular and inflamed tissue here increases the risk for hematoma formation and subsequent infection.

-The dissection skews towards the affected side, and pattern recognition here is key in terms of identifying a color change from healthy, yellow fat to diseased, purple, or brown tissue.
+The dissection skews towards the affected side, and pattern recognition here is key in terms of identifying a color change from healthy, yellow fat to diseased, purple or brown tissue.
 It is essential to remove all of the diseased tissue while ensuring that enough healthy tissue is left behind to facilitate wound healing.

-Prior to initiation of closing, a 10-Blake drain is placed in the newly created potential space which will be removed between day 5–10 typically.
+Prior to initiation of closing, in our practice, a 10-Blake drain is placed in the newly created potential space, which will typically be removed between day 5–10.
 The closure occurs in five layers, beginning with a deep layer involving the deep fat and any released, intact fascia using a 2-0 polydioxanone (PDS) suture to take advantage of monofilament’s reduction in infection risk.
 Once the initial layer has been brought together and the tension is reduced, the second layer of PDS suture is used in the deep layer to reinforce and further elevate and bring the incision off the midline.
 Thorough execution, when approximating this deep layer, is of utmost importance in order to fully lift and obliterate the cleft.
 The deep layer is then followed by a layer of 2-0 Vicryl in the deep dermis, paying close attention to the caudal end of the cleft lift.
 3-0 Vicryl on a small needle is used to reapproximate the dermis that is not perfectly aligned with the 2-0 Vicryl.
 The sutures are cut short to minimize “spitting” from the incision.
 The final layer of closure is a 3-0 Monocryl for complete approximation and tension reduction.

 The wound is dressed in Steri-Strips and padded with gauze and fluffed dressings.
 The patient is instructed to take sponge-baths only and to leave the dressings and drain in place until the first appointment 5–6 days after surgery.
 Until this visit, the patient is instructed not to place any pressure on the wound other than when using the bathroom.
-The drain is typically removed when the drainage is serous and less than 30cc per day.
+The drain is typically removed when the drainage is serous and less than 30 cc per day.